nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/naming-conventions/user-friendly-names.md

 In a Date table, it is recommended to capitalise each word, for example ‘Year’ and ‘Month’.
 These fields will typically be used alone, as an axis label, or as a report slicer.

+## Report and dashboard names

+The name standards mentioned on this page should apply to a report or dashboard name.
+Any hyperlinks to a report or dashboard should directly match the title of the report or dashboard when accessed.
+A report or dashboard title should concisely summarise the content, for example, 'High cost drugs (practice level)'.

 ## Unnecessary capital letters

 Avoid using unnecessary capitals.
 They change the shape of the word which causes issues for some people with dyslexia and other users.